tosdr/tosback-versions/AnkiWeb/Terms of Service.md

 ### Intellectual Property Violations

-Each time users share a deck, they're required to state under penalty of perjury that the content is entirely their own work, or that they have obtained a license from the intellectual property holder.
+Each time users share a deck, they're required to confirm that the content is entirely their own work, or that they have obtained a license from the intellectual property holder.
 If you believe someone has violated your intellectual property rights, please post a private message on our [support site](http://help.ankisrs.net/) to let us know.
 Please provide us with a link to the offending content, and a link to your site, book or other original content that the material has been taken from.
 If you are writing on behalf of another, you must have the authority to act on their behalf.
 Please be advised that if you make a false report, you may place yourself open to legal action.

 Sharing Add-ons
 ---------------